Horbenkodev/hugo-blog/content/posts/saas-architecture/index.md

 ---
-title: "SaaS Architecture: What Is It and How to Choose the Correct Type?"
+ceoTitle: "SaaS Architecture: What Is It and How to Choose the Correct Type?"
+title: Types of SaaS Architecture and How to Choose the Right One
+breadcrumbs: SaaS Architecture
+slug: saas-architecture
 draft: false
-publishDate: 2023-01-27T00:00:00Z
+publishDate: 2023-01-27T00:00:00.000Z
 image: saas-architecture.png
 og_image: saas-architecture-socials.png
 description: What do you need to know about SaaS architecture to build a